CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/ORP.1 organization.md

 #### ORP.1.A2 Assignment of responsibility for information, applications and IT components [Head of IT, Information Security Officer (ISB), Head of Institution]

-All information, business processes, applications and IT components MUST be defined as who is responsible for them and their security.
+All information, business processes, applications and IT components MUST be determined who is responsible for them and their security.
 All employees MUST be aware of what they are responsible for and in what ways.

 #### ORP.1.A3 Supervision or assistance of third parties [employees]